linode/apl-docs/docs/for-ops/sre/troubleshooting.md

 - Which function is not working?
 - Which remediation activities have been performed?
 - kubeLog output of the container(s) supporting this function

-In case the issue is caused by a bug in one of the Otomi features, then Red Kubes will provide a fix within at least 24 hours.